MoritzKn/env-at-startup/README.md

 But then, as a frontend developer, you don't write server code.
 Your "environment variables" are defined at build time.
 The [Webpack `DefinePlugin`/`EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) is ubiquitous for this use-case.
 That means replacing the environment variables in the code at build time.
-So they are backed into the container image and need to be configured via `--build-arg`.
+So they are baked into the container image and need to be configured via `--build-arg`.

 This is all fine and good until these worlds collide.
 Most software coming out of the DevOps world doesn't support the way we do things in the frontend world.
-They don't expect you to back environment variables into the image.
+They don't expect you to bake environment variables into the image.
 And, arguably, they have a point.

 So why not replace the environment variables post-build, with a little script, before the docker container starts?

-This script is `env-at-startup`.
+This script is what `env-at-startup` is doing.

 ```
 Usage ./env-at-startup <file>... [options]